Thavarshan/amongfriends/README.md

 ## License

-Among Friends is not open-sourced software licensed and is privately owned.
+AmongFriends is not open-sourced and the software is privately owned.